 promote low growth and fewer dead flower stems.

 color, as the hybrids naturalize and disperse seed they eventually return to the

 color of origin.
 For the humble yarrow, this is white.
 It is this yarrow

-that has many names like Soldier's Woundwort, many legends and traditional medicinal uses.
+that has many names, like Soldier's Woundwort, many stories and legends and many traditional medicinal uses.
 Thus, we offer the

 White Yarrow for those who also wish to use it to

 staunch bleeding or reduce external inflammation.
 Tuck a few in and around the

 garden for those times nippers mistake fingers for plant stems.

 the Healthful Herbs, "I am sorry that I am